 Although all these numbers place Spanish at the top of anyone’s list of languages for localization, this can also cause some rather peculiar issues.
-Today, we will talk about European vs Latin America Spanish translation differences and how they can influence your content.
+Today, we will talk about European vs Latin American Spanish translation differences and how these can influence your content.

 #1.
 Differences in terminology

-When you localize any content into Spanish, you will need to think about the recipients of that content, if you want to truly immerse the users into what you are offering.
+When you localize any content into Spanish, you will need to think about the audience of that content, if you want to truly immerse the users into what you are offering.

-Here, the differences between European vs Latin America Spanish start to show very early on.
+Here, the differences between European and Latin American Spanish translation start to show very early on.
 For example, if a person cannot hear you in Mexico, they will say Mande? asking you to repeat what you just said.
 In other Spanish-speaking countries, the speaker will ask Qué?.
 If you want to localize any sort of dialogue, it will not take long for this issue to pop up.

 Going down the rabbit hole, we get to other often-used words, such as car, which is carro in Latin American Spanish, but coche in Spain.
 Another example is computer.
 In Argentina, computer would be translated as computadora, while in Spain it would be translated ordenador.
 Luckily, there is a Neutral Spanish version, which is equipo, also used by Microsoft in their software localization.

-You need to be careful with Neutral Spanish approach though.
+You need to be careful with any Neutral Spanish translation approach, though.
 You might think that there is a Neutral Spanish version for any term, so you will just translate your content for all users, without any linguistic differences.
-This might be true for a lot of content, but we will cover one specific example below which will make you rethink this approach, depending on what do you want to localize.
+This might be true for a lot of content, but we will cover one specific example below which might make you rethink this approach, depending on what do you want to localize.

 #2.
 Use of pronouns

 The best example for this is the pronoun is you, when used for addressing a group of friends.
-In Spain, you would say vosotros, while in Latin America the use of this pronoun has been abandoned two hundred years ago.
+In Spain, you would say vosotros, while in Latin America the use of this pronoun was abandoned two hundred years ago.

-There, you would exclusively use ustedes, which is a more informal form of the pronoun.
+There, you would exclusively use ustedes, which is a more informal version of the pronoun.

 #3.
 Specific Terms and Slang